5 Reasons to Start Eating Beets Today

 When it comes to beets, their deep purplish-red is caused by a group of phytonutrients known as betalains and Luteolins.

-These phytonutrients have some incredible affects on health.
+These phytonutrients have some incredible effects on health.

-Some research has even shown they’re able to help fight cancer.
+Some research has even shown they’re able to fortify the immune system.

 As Dr. Mercola observes.